mkocikowski/bottle2go/README.md

-RESTful app in Python comapred to one written in Go
+RESTful app in Python translated into Go
 ---

 The purpose of this is to show how a RESTful app written in Python